 I’ve kept these tips geared toward how, as a professional, you can use anchoring in a respectful way to help your clients (and possibly colleagues) have positive emotions anchored to your presence.
 Consider, however, how many negative anchors may be playing a role in your clients’ relationships.
 You can help just by teaching them about anchors, and how they can use them to their own advantage.
 Remember that anchors are all around us – in the smells of spring, the taste of a favorite beverage, the color of someone’s hair, the sound of church bells or the feel of a certain fabric.
 Each person can be a very strong anchor for someone else (whether positive or negative), and by being aware and purposeful we can help people feel good just by being around us.

 PS: Working with anchors is a core skill in NLP.
-Keith has a great FREE program where you can learn more at NLP Core Skills.
+Keith has a great FREE program where you can learn more in NLP Core Skills.